alexgoodestudio/flashcards-deployment/README.md

 ## Deploying the Backend

 1. Fork this repository.
-2. Deploy it to Render by connecting the GitHub repo with a free Web Service on Render.
-Change the `start` command to `npm start`.
+2. Go to [Render](https://render.com) and create a new Web Service.
+3. Connect the Web Service to your forked version of this repository.
+4. On the resulting form, give your service a name like `flashcards-backend`.
+Change the "start command" to `npm start`, and change the instance type to free.
+Click the "Create Web Service" button and allow the site to deploy.
-3. Confirm that you can visit the `/decks` route on your deployment and see decks data.
+5. Confirm that you can visit the `/decks` route on your deployment and see decks data.
-4. Note the URL at which you've deployed the backend for future use.
+6. Note the URL at which you've deployed the backend for future use.

 ## Setting Up the Frontend For Deployment